nategeier/resume-nate/README.md

 * [International Market Centers](http://www.imcenters.com/)

 ### Management Philosophy
-Our systems focused on delegation and incremental successes.
+Just like our LMS systems focused on delegation and incremental successes same goes for my management philosophy.
 Know who is capable of what and let them shine.
 * Deploy early, deploy often, encourage accountability
 * Docs, read and write them.
 * Agile this, agile that.